3rn3st0707/armonia-expuesta/docs/armonia/arm3.md

 &nbsp;          F#m       B           E
 &nbsp;And I'll try not to sing out of key.
-&nbsp;      <a class="rojo">D</a>                A            E &nbsp;I get by with a little help from my friends &nbsp;      <a class="rojo">D</a>                  A            E &nbsp;I get high with a little help from my friends &nbsp;         <a class="rojo">D</a>                 A            E &nbsp;Going to try with a little help from my friends &nbsp;       C#m     <a class="magentaDom">F#7</a>
+&nbsp;      <a class="rojo">D</a>                A            E &nbsp;I get by With A Little Help From My Friends &nbsp;      <a class="rojo">D</a>                  A            E &nbsp;I get high With A Little Help From My Friends &nbsp;         <a class="rojo">D</a>                 A            E &nbsp;Going to try With A Little Help From My Friends &nbsp;       C#m     <a class="magentaDom">F#7</a>
 &nbsp;Do you need anybody,
 &nbsp;  E        <a class="rojo">D</a>       A